 - implement policy through strategic directors.

 The Mayor has ultimate responsibility for all major policy decisions.
-Whilst some of this responsibility may be delegated to, or shared with Assistant Mayors, the Bristol Mayor has decided to keep this function.
+Whilst some of this responsibility may be delegated to, or shared with Cabinet members, the Bristol Mayor currently retains this function.

 Key decision taking happens at Cabinet meetings.